• Skip to primary navigation

 Instructions

-• Now transfer this grinded mixture to a nonstick tawa and cook for 10mins (just 8-10mins not more than that).
-First it will be sticky slowly it will turn into a non-sticky mixture.
+• Now transfer this grinded mixture to a tawa and cook for 8-10 minutes not more than that.
+First it will be sticky slowly it will turn into a non sticky mixture.

 Notes

-• In total, the paneer cooking time should be only 10mins or little less, but sure not more than that else it will get dried and become crumbly then you will not be able to mould it.
+• In total, the paneer cooking time should be just 8-10 minutes or little less, but sure not more than that else it will get dried and become crumbly then you will not be able to shape it.

 • If the paneer is over cooked we cannot roll them into balls if it is undercooked you will feel the raw taste of paneer so take care while cooking.

-• You can also add kesar while kneading itself but I added it while cooking
+• You can also add kesar or saffron while kneading itself but I added it while cooking.

 Nutrition Facts